SeleniumHQ/selenium-ide/docs/plugins/requests.md

 sidebar_label: Requests
 ---

-Selenium IDE took inspiration from HTTP for the messaging to it.
+Selenium IDE took it's inspiration from HTTP for the messaging to it.

 Messaging from it, however, has a slightly different approach (to save plugins from developing their own router).

 ## Requests to the IDE

-The request is a JSON object with a very specific keys, determining it's eventual execution in the IDE.
+The request is a JSON object with very specific keys, determining it's eventual execution in the IDE.

 ```js
 {